ahmedmoawad124/Self-Driving-Vehicle-Control/README.md

 [video]
 https://www.youtube.com/watch?v=Pu3B4sGw5uc&pbjreload=10
 ## Self Driving Cars Longitudinal and Lateral Control Design
-In this project, I implemented a controller in Python and use it to drive a car autonomously around a track in Carla Simulator.
+In this project, I implemented a controller in Python and used it to drive a car autonomously around a track in Carla Simulator.
 The output of the controller will be the vehicle throttle, brake and steering angle commands.
-The throttle and brake come from the Longitudinal speed control and the steering comes from our Lateral Control.
+The throttle and brake come from the Longitudinal speed control and the steering comes from the Lateral Control.

 ### 1. Longitudinal Control